trufla-technology/react-challenges/README.md

 # React Challenges

-Welcome to the **React Challenges** repository!
+Welcome to trufla technology **React Challenges** repository!
 This repository contains a series of React challenges designed to help you practice and enhance your React development skills.
 The first challenge focuses on building a **Client Listing App**.

 ## Available Challenges